- STRATEGIC OBJECTIVES:

 - Transformation 2022: Our Strategy in a COVID-19 World

 IYF breaks down barriers that keep too many of the world’s young people, including the most marginalized, from realizing their full potential.
 Our initiatives improve skills alignment and equip young people to get a job, effectively contribute to a workplace, thrive in self-employment, or succeed in an entrepreneurial venture.
+For a deeper dive into our Economic Opportunity work, see our Technical Brief.

 What is economic opportunity?